Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Fundamentals of DRL

 \subsubsection{Actor-Critic Method}

-The Actor-Critic \cite{b139} method method involves two networks: the Actor, which generates actions(policy) based on the current state, and the Critic, which estimates the expected return for that state following maximum quality function $Q(s,a)$.
-The Critic updates its value estimates by minimizing the Temporal Difference error for bellman equation, which accounts for the immediate reward and the next state's value.
-The Actor's policy is refined using the gradient of the objective function, guided by the Critic's feedback.
-This interaction helps the agent learn an optimal policy to maximize rewards.
+The Actor-Critic method \cite{b139} consists of two components: the \textit{Actor}, which selects actions based on the current state (i.e., the policy), and the \textit{Critic}, which estimates the value of those actions (i.e., the action-value function $Q(s, a)$).
+The Critic updates its value estimates by minimizing the temporal-difference (TD) error based on the Bellman equation.
+The Actor updates its policy by ascending the gradient of the expected return, guided by feedback from the Critic.
+This interaction allows the agent to learn more effectively from continuous environments and improves the stability of policy updates.